 Many common tasks in prediction modeling involve ``what if'' questions that call for predictions under conditions that are contrary to those prevalent when the training data are collected.
 When these changing conditions can be usefully thought of as resulting from hypothetical interventions on variables relevant to the outcome, we refer to the task as counterfactual prediction \cite{hernan_second_2019,dickerman_counterfactual_2020,van_geloven_prediction_2020}.
 There exist several broad categories of modeling tasks that involve counterfactual predictions.

-First, a model may be deployed in a setting that differs from the setting that generated the training data in terms of patterns of treatment after baseline.
-These changes in treatment patterns could occur in a single target population over time due to treatment policy changes, commonly referred to as problems of ``domain adaption'' or ``dataset shift'' \cite{finlayson_clinician_2021, subbaswamy_development_2020}.
-Alternatively, it could occur when a model is transported from a source to a new target population that is similar (e.g., with respect to covariate distribution) except for differences in post-baseline treatment patterns.
+First, a model may be deployed in a setting that differs from the setting from which training data were gathered in terms of patterns of post-baseline treatments.
+These changes in treatment patterns could occur in a given target population over time due to treatment policy changes, commonly referred to as problems of ``domain adaption'' or ``dataset shift'' \cite{finlayson_clinician_2021, subbaswamy_development_2020}.
+Alternatively, they could occur when a model is transported from a source population to a new target population that has a similar baseline covariate distribution but differs in terms of post-baseline treatment patterns.
 In both cases, differences between the training and deployment settings can cause the predictive performance of models to degrade.
-While, ideally, one would re-train the model using data in the new setting, due to cost or as a stop gap one might attempt instead to use the existing data to adapt or tailor the model to target the expected outcome under a hypothetical intervention to match treatment patterns in the target setting (i.e., the setting in which the model will be applied).
-Alternatively, one might attempt to use existing data to evaluate the counterfactual performance of the model, unadapted, in the target setting \cite{pajouheshnia_accounting_2017}.
+While, ideally, one would re-train the model using data in the new setting, to reduce data collection costs or as a stop-gap while new data are collected, investigators may attempt to use existing data to adapt or tailor the model to target the expected outcome under a hypothetical intervention to match treatment patterns in the target setting where the model will be applied.
+Alternatively, investigators may use existing data to evaluate the counterfactual performance of the model, unadapted, in the target setting \cite{pajouheshnia_accounting_2017}.
 Both are examples of counterfactual prediction tasks.